Duchy of Bukovina: Austrian rule

 In 1804, the region became part of the newly established Austrian Empire.
 After the political turmoil of the 1848 revolutions, the estates urged the Vienna government to elevate the Bukovina to a separate Austrian Kronland (crown land).
 With effect of 4 March 1849, the former Kreis was declared the Herzogtum Bukowina, a nominal duchy as part of the official full style of the Austrian emperor.
 It was governed by a k.k.
 Statthalter (stadtholder) appointed by the emperor, with his official residence at Czernowitz from 1850.

 In 1860 the Bukovina was again amalgamated with Galicia, but reinstated as a separate province once again according to the 1861 February Patent issued by Emperor Franz Joseph I. The reinstated crown land received its own Landtag diet including a Landesausschuss executive authority, a status that would last until 1918.
 In 1867, with the re-organisation of the Austrian Empire as the Austro-Hungarian Empire, it became part of the Cisleithanian ("Austrian") territories.
 Upon the promulgation of the December Constitution, the Imperial Council, on the initiative of the Cisleithanian Citizens' Ministry led by Karl von Auersperg, decided to confer the title Landespräsident on the former stadtholder, heading a Landesregierung (state government).
 Nine (from 1907 elections: 14) delegates represented the Bukovina in the Austrian House of Deputies.

+Between 1870–1871, Bukovina Romanian Alexander Petrino served as the Agriculture Minister in the Potocki Cabinet, being the only Bukovinan and Romanian to hold this office.